-You can redirect calls to another number where your calls are taken when your team is busy or a caller reaches you outside of your business hours.
+It is possible to redirect calls to another number if your team is busy or a caller reaches you outside of business hours.
 It is easy to set that up in babelforce.

 First, set up a new agent that could look something like this:

 Now you need to decide how your overflow process should look like.
-There are many option, you need to decide which process fits your business model, best.
+There are many options, so you need to decide which process fits your business model best.
 Here we want to introduce two possibilities.

-Create a new queue at 'My Settings' > 'Queues' that you could call "Overflow Queue".
+Create a new queue in "Routing & queueing > Queues" that you could call "Overflow Queue".
 Add the new agent to the queue.
-The queue selection would be very simple: just always call the "Overflow Agent" in our example.
+The queue selection is simple: just always call the "Overflow Agent" in our example.
 You can of course add as many overflow agents as you want.

-This overflow service queue can now be used in any call flow application in order to route with trigger-based conditions for business hours, holiday or availability.
+You can route your call to this overflow service queue for business hours, holiday or availability setups using Routing rules in a Switch Node module.
 E.g., you could forward calls to your overflow queue if all your agents in your main queue are busy.
 Or you could forward calls to the overflow queue if the call wasn't answered within a certain time frame.
 In other words, you can use the overflow agent instead of a callback request or voicemail.

 Working with priorities: